nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 #### Source data

-A set of raw RNA-seq reads for *C. elegans* was identified and downloaded from the SRA database. shell command:
+A set of raw RNA-seq reads for *C. elegans* was identified and downloaded from the SRA database.

+Shell command:

 ``` bash
 Fastq-dump -I --split-files SRR2969230
 ```

+Dataset Information:

+-   Accession number: SRR2969230
+-   Description:

-Dataset Information: \* Accession number: SRR2969230 \* Description: &gt; Total RNA from tissue disrupted “whole worm” samples was isolated and amplified using the NuGen Ovation RNAseq v2 kit.
+> Total RNA from tissue disrupted “whole worm” samples was isolated and amplified using the NuGen Ovation RNAseq v2 kit.
 Amplified cDNA was sheared to 200bp fragments.
+Library was prepared using the Illumina TruSeq DNA Sample Prep kit.

+-   Study:

-Library was prepared using the Illumina TruSeq DNA Sample Prep kit. \* Study: &gt; Caenorhabditis elegans Transcriptome or Gene expression BioProject Abstract: Insulin/IGF-1 signaling (IIS) is a critical regulator of the most important biological decisions, from rates of growth, development, and metabolism, to reproduction and longevity.
+> Caenorhabditis elegans Transcriptome or Gene expression BioProject Abstract: Insulin/IGF-1 signaling (IIS) is a critical regulator of the most important biological decisions, from rates of growth, development, and metabolism, to reproduction and longevity.
 However, the neuron-specific IIS/FOXO targets that regulate these functions are still unknown.
 By isolating C. elegans neurons for transcriptional profiling, we identified both the wild-type and IIS/FOXO neuronal transcriptomes.
 Here we deposit the sequences for wt adult neurons and IIS mutants, as well as for isolated adult mechanosensory neurons.

 #### Relevant *C. elegans* Reference Sequences